viper-adnan/Warez/README.md

 - [Tooonmania2](https://anonym.to/?https://github.com/doko-desuka/doko.repository/releases) - lets you watch cartoons, dubbed anime and movies (from animetoon) - and subbed anime and movies (from animeplus).
 - [tvtorrentorganizer](https://anonym.to/?https://github.com/tvtorrentorganizer/tvtorrentorganizer) - Bash 4 Script to Organize TV Show Downloads for Kodi
 - [Ultimate Kodi Guide](https://anonym.to/?https://www.removeddit.com/r/Piracy/comments/7wp42u/ultimate_guide_to_install_kodi_popular_streaming/) - ULTIMATE GUIDE TO INSTALL KODI + POPULAR STREAMING ADDONS by /u/giorgiomilan
-- [Yoda](https://anonym.to/?http://supremacy.org.uk/zip/repo/) - (`insecure`) - Another solid Exodus/Covenant fork, and this time it's from S-media.
+- [Yoda](https://anonym.to/?https://supremacy.org.uk/zip/repo/) - (`GeoIP-/DNS block`) - Another solid Exodus/Covenant fork, and this time it's from S-media.
 - [VShare](https://anonym.to/?https://vshare.eu) - Allows all the kodi users to pair with this service, which allows users to share and stream their favorite videos.

 **[`^        back to top        ^`](#readme)**